gioiadc/FRApp/README.md

 ## References

-As a reference to the construction of the model and the different options to specify, we refer to the book: Pinheiro, J., & Bates, D.
+As a reference for the construction of the model and the different options to specify, we refer to the book: Pinheiro, J., & Bates, D.
 (2006).
 Mixed-effects models in S and S-PLUS.
 Springer science & business media.

-As a reference to the FRAP data analysis example: Di Credico, G., Pelucchi, S., Pauli, F., Di Luca, M., Marcello, E., & Edefonti, V.
+As a reference for the FRAP data analysis example: Di Credico, G., Pelucchi, S., Pauli, F., Stringhi, R., Marcello, E., & Edefonti, V.
 Nonlinear mixed-effects models to analyze actin dynamics in dendritic spines.